-In the book Philosophy for Life, author Jules Evans has depicted about the practical benefits of an ancient philosophy embraced by both an emperor and a slave.
+In the book Philosophy for Life, author Jules Evans has depicted the practical benefits of an ancient philosophy embraced by both an emperor and a slave.

-You should surround yourself with the people who are admirable and inspiring for you.
+You should surround yourself with people who are admirable and inspiring for you.
 Unconsciously, you’ll start developing the same character traits that you find admirable in those brilliant.

 Jules Evans says to remember that life isn’t but a flash of light in the infinite darkness of the universe.

 Therefore, you shouldn’t ever forget the importance of the present moment.
-Each breath, each thought, each conversation and each bite of the food can be your last one, so live it and feel it.
+Each breath, each thought, each conversation, and each bite of the food can be your last one, so live it and feel it.

 Finally, you’ll come to understand why at the end of the day it’s up to you, and no one else, to help you lead a good life.
-Try to keep a journal of your own behaviour, updating it every specific day.
+Try to keep a journal of your own behavior, updating it every specific day.